bdsmc/BDSM-master/README.md

-OLD BDSM - Now on bdsm-fetish-PoS
+THE OLD CODE FROM "BDSM" SHA256. - [BDSM-FETISH](https://github.com/bdsmc/bdsm-fetish-PoS-master)
+ replaced it